reneab/play-java-mongo-weka/README.md

 - Naive Bayes (this one is very famous but runs rather poorly on this data - 83% - as it requires each "column" to be more uniformly distributed)

 ### Implementing
-When using Weka libraries, you have to build a model as a list of Attributes object: they contain the name of each column and their possible values in case of nominal (in this case, the `WekaModel` object)
+When using Weka libraries, you have to build a model as a list of `Attributes` object: they contain the name of each column and their possible values in case of nominal (`WekaModel.java`)

-I then built a MongoDB database (as data in the real world that often does not come in a text file...), a DAO and the DTO object to hold this data (in this case, the Adult class)
+I then built a MongoDB database (as data in the real world that often does not come in a text file...), a DAO and the DTO object to hold this data (in this case, the `Adult` class)
 For the purpose of this exercice, I imported data in MongoDB using the mongoimport command line executable on CSV files: mongoimport -d adult -c training --type csv --file adult.data.csv --headerline mongoimport -d adult -c test --type csv --file adult.test.csv --headerline